senemaktas/senemaktas/README.md

 ## Hi there , I am Senem👋

 - I’m currently working on Machine Learning & Deep Learning area.
-- I would like to work with different type of data such as text, video , audio.
+- I am enjoying to work with different type of data such as text, video , audio.
 - :bar_chart:  One of my goals is to contribute mathematically and statistically to this area.
 - If you want to see my portfolio: https://senemaktas.github.io/